 “Ryan Amadeus Neville, is it?”
 Zebadiah Gust leaned on his cane, fingers flicking against the wood as he watched us.
 “Not many people I know put their middle names on their business card.”

-His watery blue eyes grew carefully impassive, his expression still as a marble statue’s.
+Gust’s watery blue eyes grew carefully impassive, his expression still as a marble statue’s.
+“Yes,” He said, brushing off his coat.
+“I do have something special in mind .”

 “Lemma, actually.”
 My brother reached out for his mocktail with an artist’s long tapered fingers, and took a sip.
 I’ll be honest, it looked pretty good.
 A lot better than my dressed-up tomato juice, that’s for sure.
 “The Cross is an heirloom that’s was in her family’s possession before it got stolen in World War II.”

 The waitress hurried in with my drink, bringing the conversation to a halt, but I could see Gust was on the back foot now.
 The man loved his shiny goodies, and that cross was as shiny as they get.
-He had deeper pockets than the Lemmas, and might bury them in court if he thought he could find a way.
+He had deeper pockets than the Lemmas for sure, and might bury them in court if he thought he could find a way.
 But if we really did have proof on our side…

 Gust’s face turned stone, every emotion in his face shutting down.
 “Fine.”
 His voice broke at the word, giving away all its venom.
 “It may be possible that the Cross is genuine.
 That a stray soldier may have pocketed it whilst gassing all the grubby little natives.
 Many things are possible.”
-He backed away and threw himself at the rest of the crowd, chattering away to any admirers who were popping among them.
+He backed away and practically threw himself at the rest of the crowd, chattering away to any admirers who were popping among them.

 I gave a slow, long whistle under my breath.
 “I didn’t think he’d snap that easily.”